-with empty squares).
-Here we use the rest-frame colours of the best-fit models; we checked that using colours computed interpolating the observed fluxes (shifted at the redshift of the source), e.g. using EAZY, yields qualitatively similar results, although with a larger scatter in the distribution.
+Fig. 6 is a UVJ diagram in which, for the sake of clarity, we only plot the $z{CANDELS} > 3$ sources.
+In this plot we use the rest-frame colours obtained from the τ -model fitting.
+We display the position in the UVJ plane of the objects in our reference sample (blue dots; the 10 objects also selected with the library including nebular emission are highlighted with empty squares).
+Here we use the rest-frame colours of the best-fitting models; we checked that using colours computed interpolating the observed fluxes (shifted at the redshift of the source), e.g. using EAZY, yields qualitatively similar results, although with a larger scatter in the distribution.
 Reassuringly, it is clear that most of the objects that are selected as passive with the UVJ approach are also selected with our technique.
-However, some contamination is present, as a few objects fall inside this region but are not selected in our reference sample: these objects are discarded in our case due to the existence of possible star-forming solutions with p > 5%.
-In addition, a non negligible number of our candidates in the reference sample fall outside (below) of the passive region, in the region where recently quenched sources are expected to lie (as discussed in Sect.
-3).
-This confirms that the adoption of simple $\tau$ -models and colour criteria may fall short in singling out a complete sample of red and dead objects, and we therefore conclude that the choice of a more sounded SFH analytic shape like the tophat we adopted in this study can have significant impact on the selection of realistic candidates of passively evolving objects at high redshift.
+However, some contamination is present, as a few objects fall inside this region but are not selected in our reference sample: these objects are discarded in our case due to the existence of possible star-forming solutions with p > 5 per cent.
+In addition, a non-negligible number of our candidates in the reference sample fall outside (below) of the passive region, in the region where recently quenched sources are expected to lie (as discussed in Section 3).
+This confirms that the adoption of simple τ -models and colour criteria may fall short in singling out a complete sample of red and dead objects, and we therefore conclude that the choice of a more sounded SFH analytic shape like the top-hat we adopted in this study can have significant impact on the selection of realistic candidates of passively evolving objects at high redshift.